Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 In the Voice settings area on the right side of the interface, you need to configure each speaker:

-3. (Optional) Set Speaking Style (Style instructions)
+3. (Optional) Set Voice Style (Style instructions)

-4. Generate and Download the Audio
+4. Generate and Download Voiceover

 IV.
-Potential Issues and Solutions
+Possible Problems and Solutions

-- Switch to Single-speaker Mode: If multi-speaker is not essential, switching to
+- Switch to Single-Speaker Mode: If multi-speaker is not essential, switching to

 Single-speaker audio